How to Enable Custom Script in SharePoint Online using PowerShell?

 Requirement: Allow custom script in SharePoint Online!

-By default, Custom scripts are disabled in SharePoint Online modern sites for security reasons.
+By default, Custom scripts are disabled in SharePoint Online modern Team sites, communication sites, Root site, sites users create themselves, and in OneDrive sites for security reasons.
 So, the below features are blocked when the custom scripting is disabled:

-- Many web parts including content editor, script editor, etc are disabled.
+• Many web parts, including the content editor, and script editor, are disabled.

-- Save Site as Template, Save document library as template links disabled
+• Save Site as Template, list templates, Save document library as template links disabled in SharePoint sites.

-- Solution Gallery, Sandbox Solutions, Theme Gallery, HTML Field Settings are not available
+• Solution Gallery, Sandbox Solutions, Theme Gallery, and HTML Field security are unavailable in the site settings.

-- All other script-related featured are turned off
+• All other script-related features are turned off.

-So, To fix the above problems, we need to enable custom script settings.
-Here is how to enable custom script in SharePoint Online:
+So, To resolve the above problems, we need to enable custom script settings.
+This article will walk us through the steps to enable custom script in SharePoint Online.

 How to Enable Custom Script in SharePoint Online through Admin Center?

-- Sign in to Office 365 and go to the SharePoint Online Admin Center: https://<tenant>-admin.sharepoint.com
+1. Sign in to Microsoft 365 through the browser and go to the SharePoint Admin Center: https://<tenant>-admin.sharepoint.com

-This enables custom scripting in the SharePoint Online tenant.
+This enables custom scripting in the SharePoint Online tenant settings and for any further self-service sites or sites created by Admins.
 However, this change may take up to 24 hours to reflect.
 To enable scripting on a particular site collection immediately, use this PowerShell script through SharePoint Online Management Shell.

-Also, when you enable custom scripting through the web interface, you enable it for all sites in the tenant.
-However, you can enable or disable custom scripting on a specific site collection through PowerShell.
+Enabling custom script in SharePoint Online is a relatively simple process.
+When you enable custom scripting through the SharePoint Online Admin center, you enable it for all sites in the tenant.
+Whereas you can enable or disable custom scripting on a specific SharePoint Online site collection through PowerShell.

 #Config Parameters